Can you provide details of the planning process?

 What is a statutory consultation?

 The Planning and Development (Strategic Infrastructure) Act 2006 makes provision for public participation in relation to strategic infrastructure development.
-As the GDD project is considered to be a strategic infrastructure development (SID), now that the planning application has been submitted, An Bord Pleanála will commence a seven week period of statutory consultation to allow members of the public and interested parties to make a submission or observation on the project directly to them as the national independent planning authority.
+As the GDD project is considered to be a strategic infrastructure development (SID), An Bord Pleanála held a period of statutory public consultation in 2018.

 What happens next?